-Students who wish to make a program of study/major change must notify the Office of Student Services to complete the necessary paperwork and to receive an appropriate advisor assignment.
+Students who wish to make a program of study/major change must notify the Office of Student Services to complete the necessary paperwork.
 Students who change their program of study/major are required to meet program requirements based on the course catalog in effect at the time.